🐎Quests

 thumbnail: STONE

-The player must reach a certain level in a job.
-Only with zJobs for the moment.
+JOB_LEVELThe player must reach a certain level in a job.

 Example usage: